 I am sure, a lot of these signups came from my Google AdWord campaign.
 Having a large email list is the best way to market your books.

 My point: I am going to put more focus here in the coming months.

 You need a lot of book reviews (praising or critical) to make your book stand out from the noise.
 And you need reviews everywhere: on Amazon, on Goodreads, on Barnes & Noble, on every possible medium where you are selling your books.

-The most important places to get a lot of good reviews is: 1) Amazon and 2) Goodreads.
+The most important places to get a lot of good reviews are:

 A lot of people will discover your book on Goodreads (and therefore Goodreads reviews matters) but they will end up buying on Amazon or B&N. Most people will shop on Amazon Kindle or Amazon.com.

 Before a person can make a wise buying decision, s/he is going to check (and read) some of the reviews.
 My initial goal was to get at least 50 reviews on Amazon by Feb 9, 2015 (in first 30 days).